Easy Lasagna Casserole with Ground Beef (30 Minutes)

 Step 6: Assemble

 Step 7: Bake the lasagna uncovered for 20-25 minutes or until the top is lightly browned and the cheese has melted.
-Let stand for 5 minutes before serving.
+Let it stand for 5 minutes before serving.
 Garnish with parsley flakes or fresh basil.

 Did you make the recipe?
 Let us know what you thought by leaving a comment below and sharing it on Instagram, Pinterest, and Facebook!
 Thanks so much!